Elections in the Roman Republic: Comitia tributa

 The comitia tributa elected all other magistrates, including the aediles, plebeian tribunes, quaestors, and military tribunes.
 While there has been made a distinction between a comitia tributa called by the normal magistrates that includes patricians and a concilium plebis called by plebeian tribunes of plebeians only, it is not clear whether this distinction mattered.
 Regardless, both operated under the same procedure and were differentiated only by the presiding magistrate.

 The assembly had, by 241 BC, thirty-five voting blocks called tribes (tribus).
 Citizens were assigned to tribes based on where they resided.
 Four of the thirty-five tribes were assigned to the city of Rome itself and called "urban" tribes.
 These tribes too were malapportioned since there was no guarantee that each tribe would have an at all similar number of voters.
 The rest of the tribes, termed "rural", could also encompass territory extremely distant from Rome, which, due to the requirement that all votes had to be given at Rome, has led to many scholars viewing those voters as effectively disenfranchised.
 Whether this was actually the case, however, is debated.

 The traditional meeting place of an electoral tribal assembly was the Forum – near the rostra and comitium – or the summit of the Capitoline Hill near the Temple of Jupiter Optimus Maximus.
 It is not known when exactly these electoral assemblies were moved to the campus Martius, but it was certainly after the tribunate of Tiberius Gracchus in 133 BC.
 After the move, the voters were there divided into their tribes by wooden fencing and rope.

 The first tribe to be called, the principium, was selected by lot among the thirty-one rural tribes.
 Prior to the move to the campus Martius, the tribes then voted in a sequence set by lot.
 However, after the move, the tribes then all voted simultaneously.
-It it not known whether there was an sequence of voters within each tribe.
+It is not known whether there was a sequence of voters within each tribe.
 While all tribes voted simultaneously, their results were announced in an order determined by lot: this continued until a candidate received the votes of 18 tribes, a majority.
 Once the number of candidates corresponding to the number of open offices had been elected, all remaining votes were discarded.

 Elections, however, to the post of pontifex maximus were different.
 He was not elected by the whole Roman people.
 Under the presidency of a pontifex, seventeen tribes – one less than a majority – selected by lot then voted under the same procedure.
 Between 104 and the dictatorship of Sulla, and then after 63 BC, this was also extended to all priesthoods.